The seasonal flu is highly contagious and a public health threat.

-Marshfield Clinic primary care location during regular business hours for your flu shot.
+Visit any Marshfield Clinic Health System primary care location during regular business hours for your flu shot.

-Getting a flu shot is the most important way to protect yourself, your family and your community.
+- Getting a flu shot is the most important way to protect yourself, your family and your community.

-Avoid close contact with someone who is sick with the flu, if possible.
+- Avoid close contact with someone who is sick with the flu, if possible.

-Cover your mouth and nose with a tissue if you sneeze or cough, throw away the tissue and wash your hands.
+- Cover your mouth and nose with a tissue if you sneeze or cough, throw away the tissue and wash your hands.

-You can get flu by touching an object that has been handled by a person with the flu.
+- You can get flu by touching an object that has been handled by a person with the flu.
 Use sanitizing wipes to help disinfect objects that may pass the flu virus.

-Avoid putting your hands near your eyes, nose or mouth.
+- Avoid putting your hands near your eyes, nose or mouth.

 A care plan with you in mind

-Patients with cough and fever will be offered tissues to cover their cough or sneeze and may be asked to wear masks and sanitize their hands.
+Patients with cough and fever will be offered tissues to cover their cough or sneeze, and may be asked to wear masks and sanitize their hands.